db0htc/PyMotionExtraction/README.md

 This script will accept a few different operands.
-It is only for use with .mp4 files
+It is only for use with .mp4 files.

 usage:
 (* are mandatory)
 py ME10.py [path_to_file.mp4]* [-i|--interval n #seconds] [-t|--threshold n #0-255] [--compare-first] [--compare-last] [--output-video]